Cghlewis/data-mgmt-ed-research-book/_book/07-style-guide.md

 - As a number embedded into your variable at a certain location, for instance, after an existing prefix such as `s` for `student survey`
   - `s1_gender`, `s2_gender`

 While the first and second method do add additional characters to your variable name, there are also benefits to adding time in these ways.
 First, it can be easier to visually spot and interpret the time component when it is separated with a delimiter.
 Second, adding time as a standalone component also allows you to more easily, programmatically, manipulate the time component of your variable.
-This gives you more flexibility in working with your data, especially in restructuring your datasets.
-Embedding time within your variable names can create inconvenience if at any point you decide you want to remove the time component and restructure your data.
+This gives you more flexibility in working with your data, especially in selecting variables and restructuring your datasets.

 ## Value Coding